 2.3.1 The lead applicant, viz.
 R&D Centres or designated local public research institutes2, should open a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
-155) under its name and assign a unique account code specifically for processing all receipts and payments of each project.
+155) under its name specifically for processing all receipts and payments of all ITF projects, and assign a unique account code specifically for processing all receipts and payments of each project.

-1 Including R&D projects under the Innovation and Technology Support Programme, the Midstream Research Programme for Universities, and the PRP.
+1 Including R&D projects under the Innovation and Technology Support Programme, the Mainland-Hong Kong Joint Funding Scheme, the Guangdong-Hong Kong Technology Cooperation Funding Scheme, the University-Industry Collaboration Programme, the PRP, the Midstream Research Programme for Universities, and the Public Sector Trial Scheme.